SoccerNet/sn-gamestate/README.md

 You will need to set up some variables before running the code :

 1. In [soccernet.yaml](sn_gamestate/configs/soccernet.yaml) :
-   - `data_dir`: the directory where you will store the different datasets (must be an absolute path !)
+   - `data_dir`: the directory where you will store the different datasets (must be an absolute path !).
+By default this path points to a "data" folder that is inside the directory where you run the `tracklab` command.
    - All the parameters under the "Machine configuration" header
 2. For the corresponding modules :
    - The `batch_size` (lower these values if you encounter memory issues)